tencent-quantum-lab/tensorcircuit/docs/source/contribs/development_MacM1.rst

 ========================================================
 Contributed by (Yuqin Chen)

 This page is deprecated.
-Please visit `this page </contribs/development_MacARM.html>`_ for latest information.
+Please visit `the update tutorial </contribs/development_MacARM.html>`_ for latest information.
 --------------------------------------------------------------------------------------------------------------

 Why We Can't Run TensorCircuit on TensorlowBackend with Apple M1